B3.Syntax Summary

 HI-MEEPO! and HI-MEEPO handle the first blank of the directive line according to the following rules,

-• With !, only the directive between the head and tail of the Meepo is processed, and the blanks before and after are preserved.
+!, only the directive between the head and tail of the Meepo is processed, and the blanks before and after are preserved.
+DNA:RAWis special, the!has no effect on it, it keeps its outside and removes the first blank inside it.- In

 In subsequent examples, // HI-MEEPO is used as an example, but omitted.